benycze/python-file-set-sorter/README.md

                         unique set (= Set B)
   --strip STRIP         Default strip value for all passed files.
 The default
                         value is 4.
   --debug               Enable the debug mode for the analysis.
+Enable the debug mode for the analysis.

 ```